New Flexible Pathways

 Health Analytics and Management

-• Provider Contracting: The candidate will understand how to evaluate the effectiveness of provider reimbursement methods from both a cost and quality viewpoint.
+• Provider Contracting and Reimbursement: Evaluate the effectiveness of provider reimbursement methods from both a cost and quality viewpoint.

-• Disease Management: The candidate will understand how to evaluate health care intervention programs.
+• Disease Management: Evaluate health care intervention programs.

-• Risk Adjustment: The candidate will understand how to apply risk adjustment in actuarial work.
+• Health Care Risk Adjustment: Apply risk adjustment in actuarial work.

-• Social Determinants of Health: The candidate will understand how to explain the determinants of health and their impact on health care costs and policy.
+• Social Determinants of Health: Explain the determinants of health (SDOH) and their impact on health care costs and policy.

-• Medical Data: The candidate will understand how to describe medical coding, sources of data, and data quality.
+• Medical Data: Describe medical coding, sources of data, and data quality.

-• Predictive Analytics: The candidate will understand how to apply the framework of predictive analytics to health care data and business applications.
+• Predictive Analytics: Apply the framework of predictive analytics to health care data and business applications.

 CFE 101